I love yarn and I love working with yarn. I especially love crochet and Tunisian crochet.

 My version of the Gift Coaster

-My coasters are 15 cm in diameter.
-So they just turned out as they should.
+My coasters finished at about 15 cm in diameter, just as they should.

 I was just going through my emails and came across a slightly older email from Pam.
 It was from September last year and she was telling me that the book 60 Quick Granny Squares would be available on Amazon from the beginning of November 2024.
 Ugh, I had completely forgotten!
 Time to catch up!